mnpw/aoc-21/README.md

-# Advent of Code 2021 in :sparkle: Rust :sparkle:
+# Advent of Code 2021 in :sparkles: Rust :sparkles:

 (*cracks knuckles*) here we go again